-Tram Power Upgrade Project
+Power Supply Upgrade Project

-The Victorian Government has invested $1.1 billion for new trams and supporting infrastructure to revitalise Melbourne’s tram network.
+The Victorian Government has invested $1.3 billion for new trams and supporting infrastructure to revitalise Melbourne’s tram network.

-To continue the optimal performance of the tram network, new power substations will be required at key locations around the Melbourne network.
+These changes across the network will significantly increase the overall energy consumption for the tram network.
+To continue the optimal performance of the tram network, new power substations will be required at key locations across Melbourne.

-The Tram Power Upgrade Project will include:
+The Power Supply Upgrade Project includes:

-- the construction of 14 new substations at key locations around Melbourne;
+• the construction of new substations at key locations around Melbourne;

-- the upgrade of two existing substations;
+• the upgrade of existing substations;

-- installation of new overhead and underground feeder cables; and
+• installation of new overhead and underground feeder cables; and

-- installation of associated power infrastructure.
+• installation of associated power infrastructure.